azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

     ![The Create LUIS app botton is clicked form the Welcome page of the LUIS AI Service.](media/image112.png 'Create LUIS app')

-6. Complete the additional info and terms of use form and select **Continue**.
+6. Complete the additional info and terms of use form and select **Continue**

     ![The Welcome to Language understanding webpage displays.](media/image113.png 'Welcome to Language')

-7. Under My Apps, select **Create New App**.
+7. Under My Apps, select **Create New App**

-8. Complete the Create a new app form by providing a name for your LUIS app, the culture and select **Done**.
+8. Complete the Create a new app form by providing a name for your LUIS app, the culture and select **Done**

     ![In the Create a new app dialog box, the Name field is set to awchat, and Culture is set to English.](media/image114.png 'Create new app')

 9. In a moment, your new app will appear.
-Click the app to see the details.
+Click the app to see the details

-10. In the menu bar, select **Publish**, select the appropriate region, and select Add Key.
+10. In the menu bar, select **Publish**, select the appropriate region, and select Add Key

     ![The Publish dialog is shown with the region selected and the Add Key button clicked.](media/image115.png 'Publish dialog')

-11. In the Assign a key to your app dialog, select your Tenant name and Subscription, and then select the luis-api key from the list.
+11. In the Assign a key to your app dialog, select your Tenant name and Subscription, and then select the luis-api key from the list

     ![The Assign a key to your app dialog box displays.](media/image116.png 'Assign a key to your app dialog box')

-12. Select **Add Key**.
+12. Select **Add Key**

-13. Select My Apps from the menu bar and choose your app from the list.
+13. Select My Apps from the menu bar and choose your app from the list

-14. Select **Intents** on the left-hand menu, then **Create new intent**.
+14. Select **Intents** on the left-hand menu, then **Create new intent**

     ![The Intents menu for the awchat application and the Create new intent has been selected.](media/image117.png 'awchat application')

-15. In the Intents dialog, for the Intent Name enter **OrderIn** and select **Done**.
+15. In the Intents dialog, for the Intent Name enter **OrderIn** and select **Done**

     ![The OrderIn intent has been entered into the Create new intent diaglog and the Done button is clicked.](media/image118.png 'Create a new intent')